ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("adpss")` provides the functions for planning and conducting a clinical trial with adaptive sample size determination.
 Maximal statistical efficiency will be exploited even when dramatic or multiple adaptations are made.

--   `r pkg("asd", priority = "core")`{#asd} runs simulations for adaptive seamless designs with and without early outcomes for treatment selection and subpopulation type designs.
+-   `r pkg("asd", priority = "core")` runs simulations for adaptive seamless designs with and without early outcomes for treatment selection and subpopulation type designs.
 It allows sample size modification in subpopulation selection.

 -   `r pkg("ASSISTant")` Clinical trial design for subgroup selection in three-stage group sequential trial as described in Lai et al. (2014) <[doi:10.1016/j.cct.2014.09.001](https://doi.org/10.1016/j.cct.2014.09.001)>.
 It includes facilities for design, exploration and analysis of such trials.

 -   `r pkg("BDP2")` Tools and workflow to choose design parameters in Bayesian adaptive single-arm phase II trial designs with binary endpoint (response, success) with possible stopping for efficacy and futility at interim analyses; and also contains routines to determine and visualize operating characteristics.
 See Kopp-Schneider et al. (2018) <[doi:10.1002/bimj.201700209](https://doi.org/10.1002/bimj.201700209)>.

--   `r pkg("Cats")` {#Cats} simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
+-   `r pkg("cats")` simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
 Endpoints are co-primary binary endpoints and decisions are made using either Bayesian or frequentist decision rules; and realistic trial trajectories are simulated with the operating characteristics of the designs calculated.

--   `r pkg("CohortPlat")`{#CohortPlat} is a collection of functions dedicated to simulating staggered entry platform trials whereby the treatment under investigation is a combination of two active compounds.
+-   `r pkg("CohortPlat")` is a collection of functions dedicated to simulating staggered entry platform trials whereby the treatment under investigation is a combination of two active compounds.
 A more detailed description of the design can be found in Meyer et al. <[doi:10.1002/pst.2194](https://doi:10.1002/pst.2194)> and a manual in Meyer et al. <[doi:10.48550/arXiv.2202.02182](https://doi:10.48550/arXiv.2202.02182)>.

 -   `r pkg("esDesign")`{#esDesign} is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <[doi:10.1016/j.cct.2020.106216](https://doi.org/10.1016/j.cct.2020.106216)>.
 In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR), AED3-SSR (or ES3-SSR); additionally, several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <[doi:10.1177/1740774513503739](https://doi.org/10.1177/1740774513503739)>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995).